 - Be safe.
 Everyone wants to have fun on Halloween, so when hosting an event, remember to keep the environment safe for children and parents alike.

 Whether you’re outfitting yourself or helping to dress up your kids, you don’t have to break the bank to have a ghoulishly good costume this Halloween.
-Here are a few time–tested tricks for saving yourself big:
+Here are a few time–tested tricks for saving yourself big-time.

 Be thrifty.
 Cruise the thrift stores to look for accessories or your entire costume.
 Whether its Alice in Wonderland or Harry Potter, you can often find what you need at a second-hand store.
 The price tag is likely to be less than $10 compared to $70 for a costume purchased at a specialty store.